 Credit for the design of the hoops and engine mountings goes to several engineers, including Roland Snell and Tim Harrison.
 We also gratefully acknowledge the contribution of Glynne Bowsher, who kindly undertook the early conceptual work on this aspect of Quicksilver’s design.

-Detailed design of the craft’s bow/foredeck/keel region is being led Mark Evans, an engineer with considerable marine-structures experience.
+Detailed design of the craft’s bow/foredeck/keel section is being led by Mark Evans, an engineer with considerable marine-structures experience.
 The manufacturing process for this section of the boat began in March 2013, when Trident Foams, of Furness Vale, High Peak, CNC-machined the mould for the foredeck outer panel.
-This mould then passed to the Nottingham premises of CC Composites, where the foredeck panel itself was made in April.
-The foredeck is 17mm thick and has a sandwich construction comprising of two, triple-ply, Hexcel twill-carbonfibre skins encasing a core of Airex R63.80 structural foam that was pre-thermoformed to the required 3D shape then consolidated with the skins by vacuum-induced resin infusion.
+This mould then passed to the Nottingham premises of CC Composites, where the foredeck panel itself was made in April, using vacuum resin infusion.
+The deck is 17mm thick and has a sandwich construction comprising of two, triple-ply, carbonfibre twill skins encasing a core of Airex R63.80 structural foam that was thermoformed to the required 3D shape.
+The work was led by CCC’s Alex Barker, who has many years’ involvement in the manufacture of sailing-yacht hulls and competition rowing-boat hulls.
+Nigel Lowe and Joanna Ellis completed the experienced trio that manufactured the foredeck.

-The shape of the craft’s hulls was developed by the internationally-renowned marine architect Lorne Campbell, in collaboration with Mike Green, the team’s aerodynamicist.
-Lorne has contributed his expertise to the Quicksilver project at key junctures over a considerable period of time.
-We have, throughout, been most thankful for his vital input.
+The shape of Quicksilver’s hulls was conceived by the internationally-respected marine architect Lorne Campbell, working in close collaboration with the team’s aerodynamicist Mike Green.
+Lorne has contributed his expertise to the Quicksilver project at several key stages dispersed across a considerable period of time.
+We have, throughout, been most thankful for his input at these pivotal points in the boat’s development.